SpaceBuckets/SpaceBuckets/static/docs/daily-lighting-integral/daily-lighting-integral.md

     *   **Example:** 200 µmol/m2/sec on 18 hours per day.
 (200/100=2) (2 * 8.6=17.2) (17.2 * 0.75=12.9 mol/m2/day)

     *   **Example:** 1200 µmol/m2/sec on 12 hours per day.
 (1200/100=12) (12 * 8.6=103.2) (103.2 * 0.50=51.6 mol/m2/day)"
-d: "DLI is the amount of light that the plant receives in a 24 hour period._ The unit of measurement is mol/m2/day or 'moles per square meter per day'.
+d: "DLI is the amount of light that the plant receives in a 24 hour period._The unit of measurement is mol/m2/day or 'moles per square meter per day'.
 This usually only counts the top light, and intracanopy or side lighting can greatly increase these numbers."
+f: "DLI is the <b>amount of light that the plant receives in a 24 hour period.</b> The unit of measurement is 'moles per square meter per day'."

 ---